 The ITA continually monitors general economic and labour-market conditions and outlooks, and other strategic indicators and issues as they arise and evolve.
 This enables the ITA to manage resulting performance impacts and leverage opportunities.

 The ITA coordinates the efforts of dozens of private and public training providers, while responding to direction from a wide range of sectors within the BC economy, and maximizing the quality of training and certification outcomes for tens of thousands of registered participants and challengers.

 With effective infrastructure now in place and key processes stabilized, ongoing change is becoming more incremental.
-However, global economic turmoil and its anticipated impacts introduced new uncertainty and strategic complexity in 2008/09, the full extent and duration of which remained unknown when this service plan was prepared.
+However, global economic turmoil and its anticipated impacts introduce new uncertainty and strategic complexity.